-Upon completion of the B.A. in Health Education and Promotion, the student will successfully:
+Upon completion of the major in Health Education and Promotion, the student will successfully:

 - 1. Provide health education programs. - 2.
-Demonstrate application of research for evidence-informed practice. - 3.
-Demonstrate effective communication skills. - 4.
+Demonstrate application of research for evidence-informed practice.

+- 3. Demonstrate effective communication skills. - 4.
 Demonstrate an understanding of the beliefs, values, and behaviors for professional practice, including cultural humility and advocacy.

-The B.A. in Health Education and Promotion major must complete 36 hours, with a grade of "C" or better in: PSYC 2250(3) or MGT/MATH 1150(3); HLED 2222(1), 2280(3), 3001 (3), 3271(3), 3357(3), 3363(3), 4366(3), 4369(3), and 4394(3); SES 2257(2); NUTR 2200 or 2201 or 2231 or 2241(3); and NUTR 2364(3).
+The B.A. in Health Education and Promotion major must complete 36 hours, with a grade of "C" or better in: PSYC 2250(3) or MGT/MATH 1150(3); HLED 2222(1), 2280(3), 3001(3), 3271(3), 3357(3), 3363(3), 4366(3), 4369 (3), and 4394(3); SES 2257(2); and NUTR 2200 or 2201 or 2231 or 2241(3); and NUTR 2364(3).

-Meeting the above major requirements also satisfies the following General Education requirements: Sustainability, Engaged Learning, two NUTR Writing Intensive courses, and Computational, Mathematical and Analytical (QCM)
+Meeting the above major requirements also satisfies the following General Education requirements: Sustainability, Engaged Learning, two NUTR Writing Intensive courses, Computational, and Mathematical and Analytical (QCM).

 A 2.500/4.000 cumulative Benedictine University GPA is required for maintenance and completion of the Health Education and Promotion program.
-The rationale for the GPA requirement is students are expected to sit for and pass the Certified Health Education Specialist (CHES) Exam following graduation.
+The rationale for the GPA requirement is students are expected to sit for and pass the CHES Exam following graduation.
 If it is determined at any time that a student cannot complete the GPA requirements, the student will be required to change his or her major and seek academic advising outside of that program.
 Students can pursue an alternate major in the department (or another department), as well as reapply to pursue the Health Education and Promotion major if qualified in the future.
-There is no department specific application process for acceptance into this major; students can enter the program upon acceptance into the University or change their major at a later date by completing the university 'Change of Academic Plan' form.
+There is no department specific application process for acceptance into this major; students can enter the program upon acceptance into the University or change their major at a later date by completing the University 'Change of Academic Plan' form.
 Permission to enroll in and/or completion of courses required for the Health Education and Promotion Major does not imply a waiver of this GPA requirement for graduation.

 Students pursuing this major will need to complete general electives to fulfill the University requirement for 120 credit hours toward graduation.
-A student earning a B.A. in Health Education and Promotion can also complete a major in the Nutrition and Allied Health program or earn a minor in Nutrition and Food Sciences.
+A student earning a major in Health Education and Promotion can also complete a major in Nutrition and Dietetics, or Food and Nutrition Management programs.
+Or, students are encouraged to pursue a minor, such as a minor in Nutrition and Food Sciences.
+Examples of other complementary minors include Personal Fitness, Strength and Conditioning, Sports Management, Sport Coaching, Communications, Entrepreneurship, Management and Organizational Behavior, Marketing, Psychology, and Spanish.